anderssonw/TDT4250-advanced-software/README.md

 - Course is contained by StudyPlan: the courses can belong

 ## Misc.
 Lanugage for instances is Norwegian for now.
-E.g. seasons will be returned as "Høst" and "Vår".
+E.g. seasons will be returned as "Host" (acceleo didn't like Ø) and "Vår".

 **Datatypes**